Introduction

 };

-Mount the NFS server on the compute nodes
+Mount the GlusterFS server on the compute nodes

-We now need to make the compute nodes mount the NFS server.
+We now need to make the compute nodes mount the PFS server.

 To do this, we will also disable the firewall and create a new mounting point (/data in our case):